log4b0at/jsreferencer-env-js/README.md

 <img alt="Book illustration" src="./ignore/books-stack-of-three.svg" align="left"/>

 *JSReferencer-Env-JS* is a **documentation dataset** for Javascript.
 This is a JSON file storing a documentation of each property available in JavaScript, it is basically designed for the JSReferencer library (currently under development), but **you can use it for other purposes**.
+The goal is to allow the development of *intellisense libraries* or *static documentation applications*.
 Everyone is free to participate in the improvement of this open-source documentation by following the [participation guide](#you-want-help--frog) below.

 ## Getting Started